Intellectual Outputs

 Educational Outputs

-The provided manual (IO5) will explain educators how to use <colette/> and embed it in their classrooms, making it possible for teachers to learn about the basic functionality on their own.
-The manual, which will be available in the languages of all partner countries as well as in English, will also serve as a means of disseminating the project results.
-Output 6 will result in different modules of teacher training courses and provide a guideline for educators.
-A teacher training based on the short-term curriculum will be offered the associated schools in all participating partner institutions.
+The provided manual (IO5) explains educators how to use <colette/> and embed it in their classrooms, making it possible for teachers to learn about the basic functionality on their own.
+The manual, which is available in the project languages including English, serves also as a means of disseminating the project results.